Dechrissen/dotfiles/README.md

 _Important_: Do not run this script as root/with `sudo`; the scripts depends on being the user, so `~` corresponds to user's home directory.

 `install.sh` - Installs the contents of the repository onto your system.

+## TODO

+- include check in install.sh for installed fonts in /usr/share/fonts/TTF
+- install list of fonts and automatically move to /usr/share/fonts/TTF
+- list of fonts can be stored in fonts.list in this dir (Roboto Mono, Fira Code, Hack, Mononoki, etc.)